teozeng1205/ds-mcp/docs/adding_table_servers.md

 ### Tools Not Appearing

-**Problem**: Server starts but Claude doesn't see tools
+**Problem**: Server starts but client doesn't see tools

 **Solution**:
-1. Check Claude Desktop logs: `tail -f ~/Library/Logs/Claude/mcp*.log`
+1. Check client logs and server stderr
-2. Verify tools are registered in output
+2. Verify tools are registered in server startup output
-3. Restart Claude Desktop completely (Cmd+Q)
+3. Restart the client and server

 ### Script Permission Denied